 If after reconnecting the monitor or changing the display cable, if still issue not resolved.
 Then, you can try uninstalling the Generic Monitor Driver.

 Is it safe to uninstall the generic PnP monitor driver?

 You must be thinking if I uninstall the generic driver, will I lose the monitor display?
 The answer is no, your monitor display will not stop working.
-Windows will revert to either standard driver or the same default driver that was used during the original installation of OS.
+Windows will revert to either a standard driver or the same default driver that was used during the original installation of the OS.
 In other words, Windows will recognize it as new connected hardware and it will install the drivers automatically.
 Do follow the following steps:

 Step 1.
 Right-Click on the start button, and from the WinX Menu, click on Device manager to open.

 Step 2.
 Expand Monitors in Device Manager.
 Now, do right-click on Generic PnP Monitor, and then click on Uninstall device.